 - 1) Residents are instructed not to bring L.P.G cylinders into block.
 This information is contained within the tenants' handbook. - 2) The tenancy conditions, Section 7 Condition 5.6 stipulates "If you live in a flat or maisonette, you, people living with you and any visitors to your property must not keep or use paraffin oil, petrol, bottled gas appliances or any other explosive, FLAMMABLE, or dangerous material in the property.
-This restriction also applies to any storage facility situated in or attached to the block, which has been provided for your use." - 3) No Flammable liquids stored on site by Caretakers / Cleaners.
-However, see observations. - 4) Most store/service cupboards are kept locked, these doors were in good condition at the time of the assessment. - 5) As per tenancy agreements, flammable liquids or gas cylinders should not be stored on site. - 6) At the time of the assessment excessive amounts of storage were observed in the storage cupboard between flats 5 and 6.
-This storage should be significantly reduced and maintained approximately 1 meter away from the electrical equipment at high level in this storage cupboard.
-The cupboard should be kept locked secure.
-An email to the Housing Officer was sent with a requirement for resolution of this issue.
+This restriction also applies to any storage facility situated in or attached to the block, which has been provided for your use." - 3) No Flammable liquids stored on site by Caretakers / Cleaners. - 4) All service cupboards are kept locked, these doors were in good condition at the time of the assessment. - 5) There are no storage facilities for residents within the communal areas.

-SectionAdditional Control Measures.19Fire Risk Assessment - Action Plan
+Additional Control Measures.
+Fire Risk Assessment - Action Plan

-Significant Findings

-Action Plan.

-It is considered that the following recommendations should be implemented to reduce fire risk to, or maintain it at, the following level:
+, Significant Findings Action Plan.
+It is considered that the following recommendations should be implemented to reduce fire risk to, or maintain it at, the following level: Trivial ⊠ Tolerable □ Definition of priorities (where applicable): P1 Arrange and complete as urgent - Within 10 days.

-Trivial \boxtimes Tolerable \square

-Definition of priorities (where applicable):

-P1 Arrange and complete as urgent - Within 10 days.

 P2 Arrange and complete within 1-3 Months of assessment date.
 P3 Arrange and complete within 3-6 Months of assessment date.
 P4 Arrange and complete exceeding 6 months under programmed work.